 Many are tried-and-true favorites previously featured in our 2014, 2015, 2016 and 2017 lists, and this year we’re thrilled to feature 25 newcomers, including 10 new writing communities you recommended.

 Each website featured in this list meets the following criteria:

 - It was recommended by readers of The Write Life

 - It has been updated recently and regularly

-We’ve broken our 2017 list into eight categories: Blogging, creativity and craft, editing, freelancing, marketing and platform building, podcasts, publishing and writing communities.
-For the first time, we are excited to include a category for podcasts, which have proven to be a powerful and growing resource for writers.
+We’ve broken our 2018 list into nine categories: Blogging, creativity and craft, editing, freelancing, marketing and platform building, podcasts, publishing, writing communities and teens and kids.
 All sites are listed in alphabetical order within their categories, with numbers for ease of reading (not ranking).

 And if you want to start your own website or blog, here’s our step-by-step guide.
 Your website could be next on our list!